sqrldev/sqrl-test-vectors/README.md

 - **enscrypt-vectors.txt** - A CSV text file of 80 test vectors for EnScrypt varying in number of iterations, salt, and password. *Created by Shane Killian.
-Verified by PHolder and ahauser on the [SQRL forum](https://sqrl.grc.com).*
+Verified by PHolder and Alex Hauser.*
 - **enhash-vectors.txt** - A CSV file of 1000 test vectors for EnHash, encoded in Base64URL. *Created by Adam Comley.
 Verified by Shane Killian.*
 - **identity-vectors.txt** - A CSV file of 80 test vectors for creation of identity keys.
 The Identity Master Key (IMK) is combined with a domain name (as well as extensions) and an Alt-ID (if it exists) to result in the website's public key identifying the user (the IDK).
 The IMK and IDK are Base64URL-encoded.
   *Created by Shane Killian.
-Still needs to be verified.*
+Verified by Alex Hauser.*
 - **ins-vectors.txt** - A CSV file of 48 test vectors for creation of the INS (INdexed Secret) given the user's IMK (base64-URL encoded), the domain name, and the SIN (Secret INdex) provided by the server as a string.
 The resulting INS is